Coalición Floresta Logo Coalición Floresta Search Buscar

 • b)Protection of life: consists of ensuring the constitutional principle of the inviolability of human life, enshrined in Article 21 of the Political Constitution of Costa Rica.

-• f)Urban landscapes: horizontal urban spaces and pedestrian spaces generated from standard patterns to adapt them to human, cultural, social, economic contexts and cantonal environments.
+• f)Urban landscapes: urban spaces and horizontal pedestrian spaces generated from standard patterns to adapt them to human, cultural, social, economic contexts and cantonal environments.

 • h)Inter-institutional coordination: the function of articulating and conducting the activity of all the bodies and entities mentioned in Article 3, with competence or connection to the objectives of this law.